wgwhitecoding/wgwhitecoding/README.md

 - 🛡️ Trainee in Cyber Security, with a passion for learning about securing systems and networks.
 - 🎯 Committed to delivering clean, maintainable, and scalable code.
 - 🌍 Continuously learning and staying abreast of the latest tech trends in development, data, and security.
+- 🌊 Passionate scuba diver, exploring the underwater world and embracing new challenges.

 ---